drush211/MasterPlanForWorldDomination/SoftwareImprovement/ProjectScaffolding/docs/SRE.md

 1. [ ] Development, Deployment, and Testing are all documented and linked in the main README.
-2. [ ] Architectural Design Review documents exists for all major decisions about the service.
+2. [ ] [Architectural Design Record] documents exists for all major decisions about the service.

 ### Continuous Integration